ServerlessDays/serverlessdays-london/src/news/announcing-serverless-days-2019.md

 ### Venue

-More attendees means a bigger venue and we're having to say goodbye to our spiritual home in [St John's Church in Hoxton](http://www.stjohnshoxton.org.uk/).
-The new venue will be based out of [Imperial College London](https://www.imperial.ac.uk/).
+Our venue will be based out of [Darlinghurst Theatre Company](https://www.darlinghursttheatre.com/).

 The new venue allows us to cater for more attendees.
 We'd like to say a huge thank you to the previous venue team.
-Without them there would be no ServerlessDays London!
+Without them there would be no ServerlessDays Sydney!

 ### The Team

 (In Alphabetical Order)

-__Ant Stanley__ runs the ServerlessDays London meetup group, is the main driving force behind the Global Organising Team of ServerlessDays, and also does a mean impression of a GraphQL expert, whilst also knowing how to build awesome Serverless solutions.
+__Shay Hamama__ runs the ServerlessDays Sydney meetup group, is the main driving force behind the Global Organising Team of ServerlessDays, and also does a mean impression of a GraphQL expert, whilst also knowing how to build awesome Serverless solutions.
 He tweets at [@iamstan](https://twitter.com/iamstan) and blogs at [@iamstan](https://medium.com/@iamstan).

-__Ginny Follen__ is one of the new members to the team in 2019.
-Previously she was a Marketing Director for Optimizely based in London.
+__Robert Preswick__ is one of the new members to the team in 2019.
+Previously she was a Marketing Director for Optimizely based in Sydney.
 With many years running and sponsoring tech events, she brings a wealth of experience to the team.

-__Hanna Cevick__ is the other addition to the team this year.
-She's the head of marketing at Reason, a London based digital product agency, that is all in on Serverless technologies.
+__Peter Hanssens__ is the other addition to the team this year.
+She's the head of marketing at Reason, a Sydney based digital product agency, that is all in on Serverless technologies.
 She can be found on Twitter at [@bestofallhans](https://twitter.com/bestofallhans)

-__James Thomas__ works as the Developer Advocate Lead for Serverless at IBM Cloud.
-This mostly involves telling everybody how amazing Apache OpenWhisk (and IBM Cloud Functions) is...

-__Paul Johnston__ is ex-AWS Senior Developer Advocate for Serverless, and ex-CTO of a serverless startup, and has lots of experience in serverless tech and blogs which he shares on his [@PaulDJohnston medium blog](https://medium.com/@PaulDJohnston) and [tweets about a lot on twitter at @PaulDJohnston](https://twitter.com/pauldjohnston).

-__Saffron Governor__ runs the show on the day, and basically makes it look as smooth as possible.
-She is pretty amazing, and certainly makes the rest of us look better.
-A pretty amazing person all round actually.

-__Simona Cotin__ works at Azure as a Cloud Developer Advocate and knows how to do amazing things with Azure Functions!
-What she doesn't know about Azure is probably not worth knowing.
-Tweets at [@simon_cotin](https://twitter.com/simona_cotin).